 Record highs in soymeal price

-SMBl is India’s most popular animal feed protein source.
+SMB is India’s most popular animal feed protein source.
 But the USDA noted that in January 2021, Indian domestic soybean meal prices commenced to climb without warning.
-Prices in recent months have rocketed to unprecedented highs.

 The high feed costs are being passed onto Indian consumers in the form of increased domestic poultry prices, reaching US$3.50 per kilogram, and higher egg prices; India’s poultry feed industry has aggressively petitioned the Indian government for relief, seeking authorization to import SBM derived from GE soybeans.